Zelhorst92/GeKnoQu/README.md

 The grid-system that Bootstrap provides is very usefull to have a well working responsive website.
 Furthermore Bootstrap has a wide browser compatibility, is quite easy to use and is very customizable.~~

 For the structure of the website I wil use my own css style sheet.
 It still will be build up from a mobile-first perspective and should be responsive to different screen sizes.
+This because there will not be many elements that requires the responsiveness benefits of bootstrap.

 ### Fonts
 During the quiz there will be a time restraint, therefore a simple but well readable font is necessary.